Friday Digital Roundup

 I don’t need currently what you’re offering but you need some help so here’s some advice, for free, just to help you out.

 1) Network.
-Go to meetings (I’m a 4N member) and meet people and get to know them.
+Meet people and get to know them.
 People buy from people after all.
 This takes time but trust me – it works.
 So many people need printers you’re bound to find some business.

 2) Use social media.
 If you’d have been searching for terms like ‘rebranding’ a few months a go you could have followed me on Twitter and started getting to know me.
 We needed new business cards then.
 We don’t now.
 But maybe someone else does?